defold/doc/docs/en/manuals/tilemap.md

 # Tile map

 A *Tile Map* is a component that allows you to assemble, or paint, tiles from a *Tile Source* onto a large grid area.
 Tile maps are commonly used to build game level environments.
-You can also use the *Collision Shapes* from the tile source in your maps for collision detection and physics simulation.
+You can also use the *Collision Shapes* from the tile source in your maps for collision detection and physics simulation ([example](/examples/tilemap/collisions/)).

 Before you can create a tile map you need to create a Tile Source.
 Refer to the [Tile Source manual](/manuals/tilesource) to learn how to create a Tile Source.